skrey/yellow-extensions/update/README.md

 How to update your website?
 ---------------------------
 **Coming this summer**: The first option is to update your website in a web browser.
 Click the edit link on a page.
 Go to your settings and check for updates.
-Yellow will show when software updates are available.
-Only the webmaster can update your website.
-The webmaster's email is defined in `file system/config/config.ini`, for example Email: email@example.com.
+Yellow will show when updates are available.
+Only the webmaster can update the website.
+The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php update`, you can add an optional feature name.
 Deleted files can be found in the `system/trash` folder.
 See example below.